 FAQ

-• Concentrated Animal Feeding Operations (CAFOs), commonly referred to as “factory farms,” are intensive animal agriculture operations in which large numbers of animals are confined and/or a large amount of waste is created.
-The Environmental Protection Agency (EPA) defines CAFOs based on their risk of water pollution.
-You can see the EPA’s full regulations here and a helpful chart here, and you can see our report on CAFOs in Sonoma County here.
+• CAFOs (Concentrated Animal Feeding Operations), commonly referred to as “factory farms,” are intensive animal agriculture operations in which large numbers of animals are confined and/or a large amount of waste is created.
+The Environmental Protection Agency (EPA) defined this term to classify farms that pose a risk of water pollution.

 • CAFOs are bad for animals, the environment, local farmers, and public health.
 Despite bucolic imagery on their marketing, investigations into CAFOs in Sonoma County have found rampant animal abuse, including animals left to slowly die without food or water.
 Emissions from industrial animal agricultural operations are a significant cause of climate change, with livestock contributing 12 percent of all greenhouse gas emissions, which worsens the drought and wildfires in Sonoma County.
 As factory farming corporations have entered rural areas of Sonoma County with giant, windowless sheds, local farmers have been put out of business and residents have lost the benefits of quality food and a truly local economy.
 Workers at CAFOs face health risks due to exposure to harmful substances and antibiotic-resistant bacteria, as well as high rates of respiratory injuries, musculoskeletal injuries, and anxiety and depression.
 And finally, given that three out of four emerging infectious diseases are zoonotic, CAFOs pose a serious risk to public health.
 Institutions like the Centers for Disease Control and Prevention (CDC) and the American Public Health Association (APHA) are calling for action to protect against the harms of CAFOs.
 For all these reasons, the factory farming industry is one of the most destructive and harmful industries on the planet - an industry that is not in line with the values of Sonoma County residents.